javimozo/LinearModelSeaIceDrift/README.md

 # LinearModelSeaIceDrift
-Codes for solving a linear model of sea ice drift (Master thesis), then apply the results to obtain estimates of sea ice drift from wind observations.
+Codes for solving a linear model of sea ice drift (Master's thesis).
+Allows for estimating sea ice drift from wind observations.
 Implemented by MET Norge.